 Cardiovascular disease (CVD) and other major causes of death: total, <85 years, and ≥85 years.
 Deaths among women, United States, 2007.
 Abbreviations: CLRD, chronic lower respiratory disease.2 National Center for Health Statistics and National Heart, Lung, and Blood Institute.

 Cardiovascular disease mortality trends for males and females (United States: 1979-2007).
-The overall comparability for cardiovascular disease between the International Classification of Diseases, 9th Revision (1979-1998) ...
+The overall comparability for cardiovascular disease between the International Classification of Diseases, 9th Revision (1979-1998) and ...